Jonathan-Jan/ambria/README.md

 require('./ressource/one.module')

 ```

+For more example, you can read the tests

 ## Use
 Ambria is based on a unique function "module". which return a loaded module.
 It can be used in four way.